 In order to make rolled pancetta safely you need sodium nitrite.
 Sodium nitrite is used to prevent the growth of botulism-causing bacteria and decrease the growth risk of Listeria monocytogenes.
 It also retains the rosy-red color and enhances flavor.
 Botulism grows and thrives in anaerobic environments (environments without oxygen).
 The bacterium that cause botulism is present on the outside of meats.
 When you roll your pancetta, you are creating the perfect environment for botulism.
 Nitrite prevents this.
 If you are dead set on making pancetta without it, make the flat (tesa) kind.
 It’s much safer.
 The thick layer of black pepper (a natural antibiotic), rolled into the pancetta, also aids in preventing bacterial growth and rot.

-Cure #1, also called Pink Salt, is colored pink so as not to be confused with regular salt.
-Cure #1 contains 6.25% sodium nitrite.
+Insta Cure #1, also called Pink Salt, is colored pink so as not to be confused with regular salt.
+Cure #1 contains 6.25% sodium nitrite and 93.75% salt.
 Cure #1 is commonly used in bacon, hotdogs and other products that need less or no drying time.
 Insta Cure #2 contains both sodium nitrite (at 6.25%) and nitrate (at 1%), with the remaining 92.75% being salt.
 Simply put, nitrates act as a time-released nitrite.
 Nitrates are employed in salumi that requires longer periods of curing and drying.
 The time-release of nitrite continues to protect the meat over time.
 If you are making pancetta which will be cooked, you can use cure #1.
 If you intend to make a traditional pancetta arrotolata, which is fully dried and eaten without cooking, you must use cure #2.

 Nitrites/Nitrates: A World of Misinformation